Stan Lazaridis: International career

-Lazridis made his debut appearance for the Australian National Team in 1993 as they played Kuwait.
+Lazridis made his debut appearance for the Australia national team in 1993 as they played Kuwait.
 He has 60 international appearances for the Socceroos and has one goal which he scored against Cook Islands.
-He played a major role in 4 world cup campaigns and was in the Australian squad at the 2006 World Cup in Germany.
+He played a major role in four world cup campaigns and was in the Australian squad at the 2006 FIFA World Cup in Germany.

+He was on the field playing as left winger for the infamous 2–2 draw between Australia and Iran, in Melbourne during 1998 World Cup qualifying.
+The game was the second leg of home and away games between Oceania and Asia for the right to play at the 1998 France World Cup.
+The first leg was played in Tehran, Iran in front of approximately 128 thousand people, and was a 1–1 draw.
+Iran went to the World Cup as they scored twice in Australia, and therefore won the tie overall on the ‘at the time’ away goals rule.
+Thanks FIFA.
 Lazaridis was also part of the Australian squad at the 2000 Sydney Olympic games.